bezzad/Downloader/README.md

 # Features at a glance

-- Simple interface to make download request.
+- Simple interface to make download requests.
 - Download files async and non-blocking.
-- Download any type of files like image, video, pdf, apk and etc.
+- Download any file like image, video, pdf, apk, etc.
-- Cross-platform library to download any files with any size.
+- Cross-platform library to download any files of any size.
-- Get real-time progress info of each block.
+- Get real-time progress info on each block.
 - Download file multipart as parallel.
 - Handle all the client-side and server-side exceptions non-stopping.
 - Config your `ChunkCount` to define the parts count of the download file.
 - Download file multipart as `in-memory` or `on-disk` mode.
-- Chunks are saved in parallel on the final file and not on the temp files.
+- Chunks are saved in parallel on the final file, not the temp files.
 - The file size is pre-allocated before the download starts.
-- Store download package object to resume the download when you want.
+- Store the download package object to resume the download when you want.
 - Get download speed or progress percentage in each progress event.
 - Get download progress events per chunk downloads.
-- Fast Pause and Resume downloads asynchronously.
+- Fast Pause and Resume download asynchronously.
 - Stop and Resume downloads whenever you want with the package object.
 - Supports large file download.
 - Set a dynamic speed limit on downloads (changeable speed limitation on the go).
-- Download files without storing on disk and get a memory stream for each downloaded file.
+- Download files without storing them on disk and get a memory stream for each downloaded file.
 - Serializable download package (to/from `JSON` or `Binary`)
 - Live streaming support, suitable for playing music at the same time as downloading.
 - Ability to download just a certain range of bytes of a large file.
 - Code is tiny, fast and does not depend on external libraries.
-- Control the amount of system memroy (RAM) that the Downloader consumes during downloading.
+- Control the amount of system memory (RAM) the Downloader consumes during downloading.

 ---